Putin denies 'new Cold War' but says new nukes are on 'combat duty'

 U.S. officials told NBC News that development of the weapons wasn't a surprise and that Putin's rhetoric was intended for domestic consumption, aimed at national elections later this month.

-Jeremy Bash, who was chief of staff of the U.S. Defense Department and the CIA during the administration of former President Barack Obama, said Putin's comments reflected new confidence "in an era where an American president refuses to check Russia's aggression."
+Jeremy Bash, who was chief of staff of the U.S. Defense Department and the CIA during the Obama administration, said Putin's comments reflected new confidence "in an era where an American president refuses to check Russia's aggression."

 "You're going to see Russia rise, and that could spark a new Cold War," he said.